Frequently asked questions

-What is the Transition to Independent Living Allowance (TILA)?
+- What is the Transition to Independent Living Allowance?

 The Transition to Independent Living Allowance (TILA) is a contribution of up to $1,500 from the Australian Government to help eligible young people (aged 15-25 years) to meet some of the costs involved in moving from care to independent living.
 The allowance can be used for a range of support services as well as training and education materials.

-From 1 January 2014, TILA is available to eligible young people aged between 15-25 years leaving formal state-based out-of-home care.
+From 1 January 2014, TILA has been available to eligible young people aged between 15-25 years leaving formal state-based out-of-home care.
 They will need to work with their case worker and have a leaving care plan in place.
-TILA will remain at $1500 but will be available in up to six instalments as agreed between the young person and their case worker, and will be paid by the Australian Government Department of Human Services (DHS).
+TILA will remain at $1,500 but is available in up to six instalments as agreed between the young person and their case worker, and is paid by the Australian Government Department of Human Services (DHS).

 Young people exiting informal care living arrangements are not able to access TILA.

-From January 2014, the use of TILA will need to support the young person’s leaving care plan which covers housing, education, training, identity, health and wellbeing, culture, life skills, legal matters, financial security and support networks.
+From January 2014, the use of TILA supports the young person’s leaving care plan which covers housing, education, training, identity, health and wellbeing, culture, life skills, legal matters, financial security and support networks.

 The types of things TILA can be used for include white goods and furniture for a home, fees or materials to support education, counselling and other support services, training for a job, or getting a driver’s licence.

-Payment by DHS will streamline the payment process, ensure greater flexibility through enabling payment by instalments and facilitate national access.
+Payment by DHS streamlines the payment process, ensuring greater flexibility through enabling payment by instalments and facilitates national access.